 - 10 cloves garlic (minced or grated)

-- 1 tsp garam masala
+- 1 to 2 tsp garam masala

 - 2 tbsp vegan butter

 - 1 tsp sugar (optional, but adds a bit more depth.
 You won't taste the sugar)